This post was updated on March 2021

 2. Utilize all surfaces

 It’s important to also utilize every surface in your home when hosting a larger party.
-Store away your appliances and large pieces of decor and replace them with decorative dishes, glasses and platters.
-Tiered cake stands and tray risers are other great options to save space.
-In addition, it’s nice to keep a chic tray table stored away when you absolutely need more surface space.
+Store away your appliances and large pieces of decor and replace them with decorative dishes, glasses, and platters.
+Tiered cake stands and tray risers are other great options to save space (vertical storage!).
+In addition, it’s nice to keep a chic tray table stored away and take it out when you absolutely need more surface space.

 3. Have a dedicated spot for coats and bags

 When having a larger gathering, it’s important to have a dedicated spot to place coats and bags instead of having those items scattered across the home.
-A bench near the doorway or a bedroom are great areas for these items to be stored during a party.
+A bench near the doorway, a bedroom, or a dedicated chair are great areas for these items to be stored during a party.

 4. Provide name tags for drinks